 The answers to these questions can help you determine which program is best for you.

-Begin building your knowledge of the early childhood education theories and their applications in the field with an introductory course online through Coursera.
+A traditional or online early education degree can prepare you for a rewarding career in education.
+Begin building your knowledge of early childhood education theories and their applications in the field with an introductory course online through Coursera.

 In Utrecht University's Understanding Child Development: from Synapse to Society, you'll look, amongst other things, at the brain and motor development, cognitive, language and social-emotional development and all the factors that have an influence on childhood development.